 If you are sponsored and your company will be paying tuition directly to the University, visit the UVA Student Financial Services Third Party and Outside Agency Billing page for information and instructions for setting up third party billing.

 The course load for AMP meets or exceeds the criteria for full-time student status for the University and the VA.

 Total tuition for Summer 2019 is $12,600.
 A tuition deposit of $1,000 is due upon acceptance to secure your place in the cohort.
 The $11,600 balance for summer is billed in late April and is due prior to enrollment in May.
-Summer term tuition includes the first week in residence and courses 2 and 3 plus the summer seminars.
-The course load for summer is 10 credit hours: 9 credit hours (3 courses) + 1 credit hour (seminar series).
+Summer term tuition includes the first week in residence and courses 2 and 3.
+The course load for summer is 9 credit hours (3 courses).

 Tuition for Fall 2019 is $12,600.
 Tuition for fall semester is billed in July and due in August prior to the first class weekend of the semester.
-Fall semester tuition includes courses 4, 5, & 6 and the fall seminars.
-The course load for fall semester is 10 credit hours: 9 credit hours (3 courses) + 1 credit hour (seminar series).
+Fall semester tuition includes courses 4, 5, & 6.
+The course load for fall semester is 9 credit hours (3 courses).

 Tuition for Spring 2020 is $16,800.
-Tuition for spring semester is due in the second calendar year of the program.
-It is due in January.
-Spring semester tuition includes courses 7, 8, & 9, and the final week in residence (course 10) plus the spring seminars.
-The course load for spring semester is 13 credit hours: 4 three-credit courses plus one credit for the seminar series.
+Tuition for spring semester is due in the second calendar year of the program (in January).
+Spring semester tuition includes courses 7, 8, & 9, and the final week in residence (course 10).
+The course load for spring semester is 12 credit hours: 4 three-credit courses.

 Education Loans and GI Bill Benefits